News and Announcements

 May 2016 - Boyd Lab Explores Microbialites Formed by Living Microorganisms in the Great Salk Lake

 Graduate student Melody Lindsay, and postdoctoral researcher Dan Coleman, of the Boyd Lab, worked on analyzing the DNA of the microbialite life in the lake’s south arm and compared it with the microrganisms living in the north arm’s microbialites, partly to figure out what’s building the rocks and what moved in after.

-March 2016 - Blake Wiedenheft to Give Inaugural Lecture at the NIGMS to Encourage Undergrads to Pursue Careers in Science
+March 2016 - Blake Wiedenheft Gave Inaugural Lecture at the NIGMS to Encourage Undergrads to Pursue Careers in Science

-Jon R. Lorsch, director of the National Institute of General Medical Sciences (NIGMS) has invited Blake Wiedenheft to address undergraduate students in the inaugural lecture for their Early Career Investigator Lecture Series.
-Blake will deliver the lecture at the National Institutes of Health (NIH) in Bethesda, Maryland, on Wednesday, April 13.
-This lecture will be recorded and available online on the NIH VideoCasting site.
+Jon R. Lorsch, director of the National Institute of General Medical Sciences (NIGMS) invited Blake Wiedenheft to address undergraduate students in the inaugural lecture for their Early Career Investigator Lecture Series.
+Blake delivered the lecture at the National Institutes of Health (NIH) in Bethesda, Maryland, on Wednesday, April 13.
+This lecture has been be recorded and available online on the NIH VideoCasting site.